Hue SQL AI Assistant FAQ

 Training is not necessary for the Hue SQL AI Assistant.
 Once connected, the assistant can begin querying immediately.
 However, in cases where table names are similar or column names are repeated across multiple tables, it is recommended to ensure that the database metadata is well-maintained.
 Specifically:

-• Table and column comments should be clear and descriptive they are used by the assistant for context and disambiguation.
+• Table and column comments should be clear and descriptive as they are used by the assistant for context and disambiguation.

 • Consider using distinct table and column naming conventions to reduce confusion.